-- ▶ 1=Complete used when all sections are complete and no further visits required for that household. - ▶ 2=Partially Complete used if the questionnaire has sections that are incomplete and there is need to return to the household for completion.
-At times, the respondent with whom you speak may be unable to supply the answers you need and there is need to return and meet with some other member of the household who can complete the questionnaire. - ▶ 3=No suitable respondent at home should be shaded if you arrive at a household where the person is unable to participate in the interview either because of age (minor), language barrier or some other type of problem. - ▶ 4=Refusal used when the person refuses to participate even after trying to persuade him/her. - ▶ 5=No contact used when you are unable to meet anybody at a particular house. - ▶ 6=Other (specify) only to be used if the result code is any other than those specified above.
+1=Complete - \bigcirc should be shaded when all sections are complete and no further visits required for that household.

+2=Partially Complete - 2should be shaded if the questionnaire has sections that are incomplete and there is need to return to the household for completion.
+At times, the respondent with whom you speak may be unable to supply the answers you need and there is need to return and meet with some other member of the household who can complete the questionnaire.

+3=No suitable respondent at home - 3should be shaded if you arrive at a household where the person is unable to participate in the interview either because of age (minor), language barrier or some other time of problem.

+4=Refusal - ⊕should be shaded if the person refuses to participate even after trying to persuade him/her.

+5=No contact - 5 this bubble should be shaded when you are unable to meet anybody at a particular house.

+6=Other (specify) - 6 this option should only be used if the result code is any other than those specified above.

 Language Code: The language code indicates the language in which the interview was conducted.
-For example, if the interview was conducted in Spanish, you should shade the 2 bubble under the language code column.
-If the interview was conducted in any other language besides English or Spanish, you should shade the 3 bubble under the language code column and write the language on the line provided under 'LANGUAGE CODES'
+For example, if the interview was conducted in Spanish, you should shade the bubble with the number '2', under the language code column.
+If the interview was conducted in any other language besides English or Spanish, you should shade the bubble 3 under the language code column and write the language on the line provided under 'LANGUAGE CODES'

-Address: Write the full address of the household in the space provided.
-Remember your supervisor or another enumerator may need to find this household (for re-interview) from the address you have written.
+ADDRESS: Write the full address of the household in the space provided.
+Remember your supervisor or another enumerator may need to find this household (for re-interview) from the address you have written in.
 NMCP number refers to the National Malaria Control Program, and VCP is the abbreviation for Vector Control Program.